Meet the Maker

 Nicole Walsh sipping Cabernet Pfeffer.
 Photo credit: April Burkhart.

-Introducing Cabernet Pfeffer
+Deep Dive into Cabernet Pfeffer

-Nicole began working with local Santa Cruz Mountain growers to source fruit for Ser and was immediately drawn to Wirz Vineyard: a dry-farmed, old-vine, organic vineyard in Cienega Valley, 25 miles from Monterey Bay.
+Nicole began working with local Santa Cruz Mountain growers to source fruit for Ser and was immediately drawn to Wirz Vineyard, a dry-farmed, old-vine, organic vineyard in Cienega Valley, 25 miles from Monterey Bay.

-Knowing Nicole’s penchant for the road less traveled, Pat Wirz turned her on to Cabernet Pfeffer: an ultra-rare grape from 100 year-old vines.
+Knowing Nicole’s penchant for the road less traveled, Pat Wirz turned her on to Cabernet Pfeffer – an ultra-rare grape from 100-year-old vines.
+"I want to be a champion for this unique variety.
+I love to watch people try it for the first time,” she shared.
 What started as an experiment became love at first sip, and now Cab Pfeffer is a Ser signature.

 Pfeffer means “pepper” in German, referring to its distinctive white pepper notes.
 While this grape has been described as a cross between a Cab Sauv and a Zin, Nicole got DNA testing done on this little known variety and found that it has no relation to Cabernet Sauvignon – it’s actually an obscure French grape called Mourtaou.